†††† Statement before†††††††††††††††††† Glenn

 serving from 1984-1989.
 Today, I am representing no formal organization.

-I am here today to urge this Commission to approve the
+am here today to urge this Commission to approve the transit funding proposal

-transit funding proposal put forward by Pennsylvania Governor Ed Rendell for
+put forward by Pennsylvania Governor Ed Rendell for three primary reasons:

-which will also benefit from the approval of the Governorís funding plan.
-Quite
+benefit from the approval of the Governorís funding plan.
+Quite a few people

-2) Quite a few people who reside outside of Allegheny County also
+Quite a few people who reside outside of Allegheny County also use the Port

-use the Port Authority Transit (PAT) system, as PAT bus routes do extend into
+Authority Transit (PAT) system, as PAT bus routes do extend into Armstrong,

 region.
 Public transportation is absolutely vital for the efficient and